hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 #### Responsive properties

 As the viewport shrinks, the form width should expand relative to the viewport width, eventually occupying the entire width of the viewport or page.
-Horizontally grouped fields that result in a multi-column layout should stack vertically as the viewport shrinks.
+Horizontal sets of fields that result in a multi-column layout should stack vertically as the viewport shrinks.

 ## Progressive disclosure